gitter-badger/flow-4/doc/basics.md

 In theory (not in flow) you can slice continuous functionality into an infinite amount of ticks.

 ### Definition of causality
-Is an integral set of causal chains.
+Is an integral set of causal branches.
+My assertion is, that for each causal branch, there exists at least one containing it.